eratnch/techknowtrendz/clch2iuak000008juffki540o.md

 This shows that the calls to "getazservice" is getting consistently picked up by the backing Pod that resides in the same AZ as the requester Pod.
 Topology aware routing in this case is enabled by `EndPointSlice` Controller and the `kube-proxy` components. `EndPointSlice` API in Kubernetes provides a way to track network endpoints within a cluster. `EndpointSlices` offer a more scalable and extensible alternative to `Endpoints` and is available since Kubernetes 1.21.
 When calculating the endpoints for a `Service` that's annotated with `service.kubernetes.io/topology-aware-hints: auto` , the `EndpointSlice` controller considers the topology (region and zone) of each `Service` endpoint and populates the `hints` field to allocate it to a zone.
 Once the "hints" are populated, `kube-proxy` can then consume these hints, and use them to influence how the traffic is routed (favoring topologically closer endpoints).

 This solution reduces inter-AZ traffic routing and in turn lowers the cross-AZ data transfer costs in an EKS cluster.
 By enabling "intelligent" routing, it also helps reduce the network latency.
 While this approach works well in most cases, sometimes the `EndpointSlice` controller allocates endpoints from a different zone to ensure more even distribution of endpoints between zones.
 This results in some traffic being routed to other zones.
 Thus, when using Topology-Aware-hints, its important to have application pods balanced across AZs using Topology Spread Constraints to avoid imbalances in the amount of traffic handled by each pod.
 Additionally, there are some other [safeguards and constraints](https://kubernetes.io/docs/concepts/services-networking/topology-aware-hints/#safeguards) that one should be aware of before using this approach.
-Although, as alternative solutions, one can use Service Mesh technologies like Istio or Linkerd to achieve topology-aware routing, service mesh based solutions present additional complexities for the cluster operators to manage.
+As alternative solutions, one can use Service Mesh technologies like Istio or Linkerd to achieve topology-aware routing; however service mesh based solutions present additional complexities for the cluster operators to manage.
 In comparison, using topology-aware-hints is much simpler to implement, is supported out-of-the-box in EKS 1.24 and works great in reducing cross-AZ traffic costs within an EKS cluster.